buqeye/frontiers-emulator-review/README.md

 * `--port` Choose a default port (e.g., `1234`) so that your browser link will not change.
 This is not necessary because a default is set in the `_quarto.yml` file.
 * Rather than specify `docs` you can instead use a file name to only render that file.

+The files `docs/*.qmd` contain the sections of our manuscript.
+The user has these options to take advantage of the interactive content:
+* `quarto convert docs/[filename].qmd` converts the document `docs/[filename].qmd` to an interactive Jupyter Notebook, which can be evaluated cell by cell.
+* one can use any editor or IDE to edit the files `docs/[filename].qmd` and let `quarto` re-render the website on-the-fly using `quarto preview docs`. `VS Code` provides an [extension](https://quarto.org/docs/tools/vscode.html) for `quarto`.

+A quick tutorial on using `quarto` can be found [here](https://towardsdatascience.com/quarto-a-game-changer-for-rendering-jupyter-notebooks-826c885a531f).

 ## Cite this work

 Please cite this repository as: